 From a reliability standpoint, purchasing a device through Netgate provides peace of mind and the greatest form of reliability.
 Unlike pfSense, however, OpenWRT is designed to be flashed onto existing hardware so that you can have a generic operating system on various types of devices.

-What is pfSense?
+What is the pfSense Firewall?

 pfSense is a free, open-source firewall and router based on FreeBSD, created and maintained by Netgate. pfSense is as customizable as you want it to be, meaning that you can simply use it as a basic firewall and DHCP server, or customize it thoroughly and create VLANs, install packages, and even run WireGuard or OpenVPN on it to ensure you can access your network from anywhere.